ben594/align/TUTORIAL.md

 your changes to code in a protected environment where you and your teammates can work on things independently without stepping on each other's toes.
-Pick a name for your branch that's meaningful to your team, say `lisa-wishlist` if you are Lisa Simpson, create it, switch to it, and tell the team repo about it:
+Pick a name for your branch that's meaningful to your team, say `lisa-wishlist` (replace `lisa` with your own name to avoid nameclash with your teammates), create it, switch to it, and tell the team repo about it:
 ```
 git branch lisa-wishlist
 git checkout lisa-wishlist